-Chipola's five musical ensembles, College Chorus, Rock and Jazz Ensemble, Show Choir, and the new Wind Ensemble and the President's Ensemble perform throughout the Southeast.
+Chipola's four musical ensembles, College Chorus, Rock and Jazz Ensemble, Show Choir, and the President's Ensemble perform throughout the Southeast.
 The Show Choir and the President's Ensemble are chosen by audition.
 The Show Choir performs in such venues as Disney World, Sea World, and aboard cruise ships.